-Check out the latest updates from our monthly newsletter which provides information on new R&D, publications, model development & industry trends in the three categories below.
+Check out the latest updates from our quarterly newsletter which provides information on new R&D, publications, model development & industry trends.